Weimar Classics Foundation

 The fundamental and most important growth occurred in 1925 when Walter Gropius presented the State Art Collection of Weimar with 150 selected objects before the school moved to Dessau.
 These include design classics such as the famous table lamp by Jucker/Wagenfeld, metal works by Marianne Brandt, furniture by Marcel Breuer, the Cradle by Peter Keler and ceramics by Wilhelm Bogler and Otto Lindig, as well as 40 works from the weaving workshop.
 To date, the collection has grown to an inventory of approx. 10,000 exhibits through acquisition from estates and donations, as well as selected purchases.
 It has been supplemented by an important collection with the work of Henry van de Velde and his School of Arts and Crafts, as well as the State Technical University of Architecture and Civil Engineering under the direction of Otto Bartning from 1926-1930.

-The most recently acquired Ludewig Collection – a unique private collection from Berlin – will show the development of functional design from the end of the 18th century to the present with the Bauhaus as a special highlight at the new Weimar Bauhaus Museum that opens in 2015.
-It has more than 1,524 exhibits, including high-calibre objects by renowned artists and designers such as Charles Rennie Mackintosh, Josef Hoffmann and Marcel Breuer.
+The holdings were expanded by the recently acquired Ludewig Collection, a unique private collection from Berlin that records the development of functional design from the end of the eighteenth century down to the present day, with a special focus on the Bauhaus.
+It features approximately 2000 exhibition items, including high-quality objects by renowned artists and designers such as Charles Rennie Mackintosh, Josef Hoffmann and Marcel Breuer.